danaie/ntuafilx/README.md

 ### **To run the front-end:**

+You have to make sure that your current directory is `softeng23-14/front-end`.
 First you need to write `npm install` if you didn't already.
-To start the front-end use `npm start`.
+To start the front-end use `npm run dev`.